-Kiren K., who lives in Canada, contacted the Patient Navigation Center in December 2016 on behalf of her partner, who was struggling with moderate to severe psoriasis.
-“It was affecting his self-esteem, his outlook on life, his motivation and our relationship,” she remembered.
+Kiren K., who lives in Canada, contacted the Patient Navigation Center in December 2016 on behalf of her partner, who was struggling with moderate-to-severe psoriasis.
+“It was affecting his self-esteem, his outlook on life, his motivation and our relationship,” she remembers.
 “I decided to seek help for myself and also for him in hopes of possibly learning about resources or treatments that he had not yet tried.”

-Like Marcati, Kiren was also matched with Conyers, who shared information about phototherapy and helped Kiren find a new dermatologist who specializes in psoriasis.
+Kiren's navigator shared information about phototherapy and helped her find a new dermatologist who specializes in psoriasis.
 After seeing this dermatologist, Kiren’s partner began a biologic treatment, in addition to phototherapy, and results have been promising.

 Now, almost a year later, Kiren is grateful for the support she’s received and encourages those who care for someone living with psoriatic disease to contact the Patient Navigation Center.